Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Kenneth R. Trammell - Tenneco, Inc.

-Yeah, I mean, Colin, just to put a fine point on it, right?
+Yeah, I mean, Colin, just to put a fine point on it, right.
 The alloy surcharges ticked up and we don't see them ticking down.
 It's just a timing difference.
 Our revenues go up enough, we think, in the second quarter to cover the increase.
-But it'll obviously be a while before all of that comes to us from a margin perspective.
+But it'll obviously be a while before all of that comes back to us from a margin perspective.
 Costs come back to us in the quarter, but the surcharges are staying elevated roughly in the same area that they are now.

 Colin Langan - UBS Securities LLC